monolayer/monorepo/docs/guide/generated-types.md

 # Generated Types

-Each column in a schema has a Typescript type for type-safe select, insert, and update queries with [`Kysely`](https://kysely.dev).
+Each column in a schema has a TypeScript type for type-safe select, insert, and update queries with [`Kysely`](https://kysely.dev).

 Types for a schema can be retrieved using the `infer` method on the schema.